-The Leadership Council is comprised of a maximum of 23 community stakeholders.
+The Leadership Council is comprised of 21 total community stakeholders.
 Twelve (12) of the seats are classified as Category 1 Voting Member-Appointed Seats and not subject to term limits to ensure continuity.
-Eleven (11) of the seats are classified as Category 2 Voting Members-Rotating Seats and are subject to two-year term limits.
+Nine (9) of the seats are classified as Category 2 Voting Members-Rotating Seats and are subject to two-year term limits.